Locko2901/lastfm-to-ytm/README.md

 ## Weekly Playlists

 When `WEEKLY_ENABLED=true`, the tool creates/updates weekly playlists named:
-- “{PLAYLIST_NAME} week of YYYY-MM-DD”, or
+- "{PLAYLIST_NAME} week of YYYY-MM-DD", or
-- “{WEEKLY_PLAYLIST_PREFIX} week of YYYY-MM-DD” if a prefix is set.
+- "{WEEKLY_PLAYLIST_PREFIX} week of YYYY-MM-DD" if a prefix is set.

 The date corresponds to the start of the week used by the tool.
-Over time, you’ll build a library of weekly snapshots.
+Over time, you'll build a library of weekly snapshots.

+## Known Issues

+- **Deduplication Accuracy**: The deduplication logic may occasionally classify an original song and its remix as duplicates, causing the remix to be discarded even when both were scrobbled separately.
+- **Search Preferences**: The search algorithm may prefer original songs over remixes even when the remix was specifically scrobbled, potentially replacing your intended track selection.

 ## Scheduling (Optional but Encouraged)